srijeetaM/A-DTM/README.md

 $ python input_initial_schedule.py
 ```

++ These commands generate intermediate files- dag_history.stats, trace.stats and configure_input.txt that are taken as input by thee framework A-DTM.

 + Taking inputs for task set
     * Input the number of tasks to be scheduled
     * Input the details of each tasks such as-
         * Source code of the OpenCL kernel